 One of the Alabama Nursing Home Association’s most popular and inspiring events is poised for a dramatic comeback.
 Alabama’s Best Practices will take the stage in early 2017, and 13 skilled nursing care centers have been nominated for an opportunity to participate in the program.

 Alabama’s Best Practices 2016 was cancelled because the program’s long-time venue was unexpectedly sold and unable to host the event.
-That change led the Alabama’s Best Practices Steering Committee to evaluate entire program.
+That change led the Alabama’s Best Practices Steering Committee to evaluate the entire program.

 “While we never wanted to take a break, our committee used 2016 to revise and improve the program,” Alabama’s Best Practices Director Pam Penland said.
 “This program has enjoyed a long run of success, and we think a few changes will carry it forward for years to come.”